Python API in a container

 http://127.0.0.1:8080/docs

-Or perform terminal testing (in a new terminal)
+We can perform some terminal testing, too (in a new terminal).

 Test health check: